French Letter (song)

 "French Letter" (occasionally labelled as A Letter to France) is the debut single by New Zealand reggae band Herbs.
-The song was written to protest French nuclear weapons testing at Mururoa atoll in neaby French Polynesia, and was the lead single from the band's second album, Light of the Pacific.
+The song was written to protest French nuclear weapons testing at Mururoa atoll in nearby French Polynesia, and was the lead single from the band's second album, Light of the Pacific.
 Despite receiving little radio airplay due to the innuendo in the song's title, the song spent 15 weeks in the New Zealand Top 40, peaking at number 11.

 Since its release, the song has become emblematic of New Zealand's stance against nuclear weapons and the role of music in political activism of the era, with political messages being a regular feature of Herbs' music.
 An updated version of the song, titled "French Letter '95", was released in 1995 to coincide with a resumption in French nuclear testing in the region, which spent a further 8 weeks in the charts and reached a peak position of #9.
 The song's enduring legacy led to the Australasian Performing Right Association naming "French Letter" as the 42nd best New Zealand song of all time in 2001.